jsk-herman/paper-jsk/README.md

 ## :raised_hand: Get Help

 Facing difficulties to deploy your site after forking this repository?
-Well then feel free to reach out to me.
-I'm available on [Twitter][my twitter] & [LinkedIn][my linkedin] for a quick chat.
+Well then feel free to reach out to Jarmos.
+He is available on [Twitter](https://twitter.com/Jarmosan) & [LinkedIn](https://www.linkedin.com/in/jarmos/) for a quick chat.
 But if you need a very comprehensive explanation on something related to this project check out the [Discussion threads][project discussion threads].